cockroachdb/docs/cockroachcloud/managing-cmek.md

 The API to rotate a CMEK key is nearly identical to the API to [activate CMEK on a cluster](#step-4-activate-cmek-for-your-cockroachdb-dedicated-cluster), with one notable exception.
 When you activate CMEK, you use a `POST` request that includes a CMEK key for each of the cluster's regions.
 When you rotate a CMEK key, you use a `PUT` request that includes a CMEK key for each region you intend to rotate.

 See the [API specification](../api/cloud/v1.html#operation/CockroachCloud_EnableCMEK). <!-- TODO update when available -->

+To rotate the CMEK keys for one or more cluster regions:

 1. Create a new file named `cmek_config.json`.
 This file will contain a JSON array of `region_spec` objects, each of which includes the name of a {{ site.data.products.db }} region and a `key_spec` that is specific to the target KMS platform and specifies the URI of the CMEK key and the principal that is authorized to encrypt and decrypt using the key.